JaehoonSong12/ydjs-projects/README.md

 - Proper documentation and tests for the new feature.
 - Adherence to the project's coding style.
 -->
-## License
-This project is licensed under CS4455, Georgia Institute of Technology - see the [LICENSE.md](LICENSE.md) file for details.
 ## Acknowledgements
 This project currently does not include an acknowledgements section as there were no contributions or funding sources to acknowledge at this stage.
 <!--